Fatal777/Loan-Eligibility-Engine/README.md

 # 🏦 Loan Eligibility Engine

-An automated system that ingests user data, discovers personal loan products from public websites, matches users to eligible products, and notifies them via email.
+An automated system that ingests user data, discovers personal loan products from public websites, matches users to eligible products, and notifies them via email

 > 📖 **For comprehensive documentation**, see [README_DETAILED.md]